 Up until now we have been collecting and analyzing a dataset chosen to help us figure out if the Earth’s mantle is homogeneous or not.
 The next step is to predict what travel time data would look like if the mantle is in fact homogeneous.
 Then we can compare it to our actual data and see what we find out.

-This is how we will do it.
-We will construct a plot of travel time vs distance (like the plot in #2.4) except that we will set the velocity to a constant.
+We will construct a model plot of travel time vs distance (like the plot in #2.4) except that we will set the velocity to a constant and we will calculate what the travel time curves should look like instead of using real data.
 Doing this is not quite as trivial as you might guess.
-For one thing, the lines will not be straight!
-It takes a little bit of remembering some properties of circles and triangles to do this correctly.
-See the hint.
+It takes a little bit of trigonometry to do this correctly.

 Submitting your work